Good debt vs. bad debt for a business

 However, it’s not so easy if someone is applying for debt to help fund (along with their own equity/cash) a start-up business.
 In this case, the strength of the product or service and well-thought through financial projections are important because the business manager must be confident that the business will perform as expected, or better.

-What is a healthy amount of business debt to have?
+A healthy amount of business debt

 As a general rule, we wouldn’t want business debt to exceed the amount of money shareholders have invested themselves in their business by way of equity.
 Or, looking at it another way, if you look at the total assets of a business (excluding intangibles such as goodwill), calculate what percentage of these are funded by the shareholder.
 We would like to see around 40% of business assets funded by shareholders’ equity, which means that bank debt will be an amount less than 40% of the value of the business assets.

 In assessing what is a healthy amount of debt for a business to have, we need to make sure that the business can not only afford that debt today, but also if it runs into unforeseen issues.
-To do this we recast the financials using an assumed long run interest rate and adjust for any key business risks (for example the loss of a major customer) that we have identified to understand the impact on the business’ performance .
+To do this we recast the financials using an assumed long run interest rate and adjust for any key business risks (for example the loss of a major customer) that we have identified to understand the impact on the business’ performance.
 We don’t want businesses to be borrowing so much that they can’t weather a minor storm.

 A way of reducing the financial pressure on a business is to look at the term of the loan.
 The longer the term, the lower the monthly repayments.
 However, the cost of interest over a longer term would accumulate more than over a shorter term.
 There are a lot of factors which need to be assessed in determining the correct time frame a loan should be repaid over.
 We would generally lend unsecured or secured (GSA) cash flow loans up to a five-year maximum term.
 For very strong businesses we may be able to go a bit longer than this, for example up to seven years.
 If, however, the business term loan is backed by property security, then we could lend up to 15 years.